Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Yes.
 This library ladder allows you to capitalize on the space above the kitchen, adding more storage to your kitchen.
 Therefore, you can install very tall cabinets at the top, which can be easily accessed by the library ladder.

-This ladder should have a rustic touch to it.
-Preferably, you should leave it in dark wood color.
+This ladder should have a rustic touch.
+Preferably, you should leave it in dark wood.
 You can use this same color on the range hood, with the rest of the kitchen getting a pure white paint job.

-The result is two greatly contrasting colors, which helps pop the rustic element of the ladder, plus the range hood.
+The result is two greatly contrasting colors, which help pop the rustic element of the ladder and range hood.

 33. Try Matte Black

 Matte colors have been hot in 2019.
-And moving towards the close of 2020, matte is still considered one of the most versatile, modern, and sophisticated colors you can use in your kitchen.
+As 2025 approaches, matte is still considered one of your kitchen's most versatile, modern, and sophisticated colors.

-And as far as your European farmhouse kitchen is concerned, you’ll hardly ever go wrong with matte black.
+And as far as your European farmhouse kitchen is concerned, you’ll never go wrong with matte black.
 This color will work magic when mixed with white and a light gray backsplash.
-You can use matte black on the cabinetry, using a touch of gold on the cabinet handles.
+You can use matte black on the cabinetry and a touch of gold on the cabinet handles.

-The base of the kitchen island will also look great in matte black, with either white, light gray, or ash gray crowning the top.
+The kitchen island's base will also look great in matte black, with either white, light gray, or ash gray crowning the top.
 The same applies to the countertop.

 But how do I add a rustic element?
-Through the wooden kitchen island seats, pendant lighting hanging over the Kitchen Island, and rustic wood kitchen appliances like the breadboard.
+I use wooden kitchen island seats, pendant lighting hanging over the Island, and rustic wood kitchen appliances like the breadboard.

 34. Focus on Charming Details